gasparka/thesis/docs/vhdl_extensions.rst

     end procedure;

 .. note:: Function 'update_registers' is called on clock raising edge.
-    It is possible to infer multi-clock systems by updating subset of registers at different clock edge.
+    It is possible to infer multi-clock systems by updating a subset of registers at a different clock edge.

 .. _mac_rtl_end:
 .. figure:: img/mac_rtl.png
     :align: center
     :figclass: align-center

-    Synthesis result of the upgraded code (Intel Quartus RTL viewer)
+    Synthesis result of the revised code (Intel Quartus RTL viewer)

-:numref:`mac_rtl_end` shows the synthesis result of the latest code.
+:numref:`mac_rtl_end` shows the synthesis result of the source code shown in :numref:`mac-next-update`.
 It is clear that this is now equal to the system presented at the start of this chapter.

 Creating instances
 ~~~~~~~~~~~~~~~~~~

-General approach of creating instances is to define new variables of the 'self_t' type, :numref:`vhdl-instance`
+The general approach of creating instances is to define new variables of the 'self_t' type, :numref:`vhdl-instance`
 gives an example of this.

 .. code-block:: vhdl
-    :caption: Class instances by defining records
+    :caption: Class instances by defining records, in OOP-style VHDL
     :name: vhdl-instance

     variable mac0: MAC.self_t;
     variable mac1: MAC.self_t;

-Next step is to initialize the variables, this can be done at the variable definition, for example:
+The next step is to initialize the variables, this can be done at the variable definition, for example:
 :code:`variable mac0: self_t := (mul=>0, acc=>0, coef=>123, nexts=>(mul=>0, acc=>0, coef=>123));`

-Problem with this method is that all data-model must be initialized (including 'nexts'),
+The problem with this method is that all data-model must be initialized (including 'nexts'),
 this will get unmaintainable very quickly, imagine having an instance that contains another instance or
 even array of instances.
 In some cases it may also be required to run some calculations in order to determine
 the initial values.